-Candidates in the Mild to Moderate Intervention Specialist program are provided an overview of special education in the 100-level EDU courses including an observation based field experience.
+Candidates in the Mild to Moderate Intervention Specialist (K-12) program and the Dual-Primary (PK-5) program are provided an overview of special education in the 100-level EDU courses including an observation based field experience.
 At the 200-level, candidates begin a number of courses that begin to build their teaching skills such as lesson planning, writing IEPs, general classroom strategies, the collaboration process, transition development and application of technology based tools.
 Specific observations in the field are included at the 200-level.
 At the 300- and 400-level, candidates are learning to teach within a variety of content areas, how to use reading and technology strategies in those content areas, how to provide remediation in the content areas, assessment strategies, and behavior support strategies.
 Prior to clinical practice (student teaching), candidates are in the field for a significant portion of time teaching lessons in the various content areas, collecting and analyzing both academic and behavioral student data and more.
-Starting in Fall 2022, candidates enrolled in the Mild to Moderate Intervention Specialist program will be required to complete two semesters of internship.
+The Mild/Moderate Intervention Specialist program requires two semesters of internship and the Dual-Primary program requires three semesters of internship.

 b.
-Participate as a member of individualized education program teams, as defined in section 614(d)(1)(B) of the Individuals with Disabilities Education Act.
+Participate as a member of individualized education program teams, as defined in section 614(d)(1)(B) of the Individuals with DisabilitiesEducation Act.

-Mild to Moderate Intervention Specialist candidates create and adapt instruction about students with disabilities and diverse cultural background enabling them to create and adapt instructional materials while using research-based teaching practices that optimize student learning.
+Mild to Moderate Intervention Specialist (K-12) and Dual-Primary (PK-5) candidates create and adapt instruction about students with disabilities and diverse cultural background enabling them to create and adapt instructional materials while using research-based teaching practices that optimize student learning.
 Collaborative best practices are embedded throughout their coursework enabling them to be effective special education teachers.
 They receive training about the IEP process which includes the development, implementation, and assessment of comprehensive IEPs for students.
 We have multiple field experiences in special education before students complete clinical practice.
-In the course EDU 274, Introduction to Students with Mild/Moderate Educational Needs, teacher candidates engage in a simulated Intervention Assistance Team project in which they are introduced to the differentiated referral process, the identification of students with disabilities, and culminates in writing an IEP.
+In the course EDU 274, Introduction to Students with Mild/Moderate Educational Needs, Mild/Moderate Intervention Specialist candidates engage in a simulated Intervention Assistance Team project in which they are introduced to the differentiated referral process, the identification of students with disabilities, and culminates in writing an IEP.
 During the project, candidates also address their role throughout the process and thereafter.
+In EDU 324, Dual-Primary candidates examine IEPs and IEP data for lesson planning and assessment purposes.